We've Won Over £90 Million For Our Clients

 How Legal Expert Can Help

-As mentioned, you may still have to pay an excess if an accident was not your fault.
-However, our experienced solicitors at Legal Expert can help you claim back your insurance excess fee and any additional premiums and costs you had faced if you had claimed for repairs through your insurance.
+As mentioned, you may still have to pay an excess if the accident was not your fault.
+However, our experienced solicitors at Legal Expert can help you claim back your insurance excess fee and any additional premiums and costs you faced if you had claimed for repairs through your insurance.

 If you get in touch with our advisors today, they could potentially connect you with one of our specialist road traffic accident solicitors.
 To learn more about how we could help you, you can reach out to an adviser now by: